ulalaSt/Unsplash-Pro/README.md

 # Unsplash-Pro
-The application is identical to the world famous application: **Unsplash**.
+One of the most identical application to the world famous application: **Unsplash**.
 The structure is MVVM.
 The back-end is from the Unsplash itself (Check for [documentation](https://unsplash.com/documentation))

 ## About The Project